Conditionals and loops#

 Exercise 03-d

-• Calculate the range of longitudes and latitudes of all stops in the stops.txt file, i.e., the bounding box of the point layer that the file represents: \(lon_{min}\), \(lat_{min}\), \(lon_{max}\), and \(lat_{max}\).
+• Calculate the range of longitudes and latitudes of all stops in 'stops.txt', i.e., the bounding box of the point layer that the file represents: \(lon_{min}\), \(lat_{min}\), \(lon_{max}\), and \(lat_{max}\)

-• Print the result as an array of the form [xmin,ymin,xmax,ymax].
+• Print the result as an array of the form [xmin,ymin,xmax,ymax]

 • Go through the following steps:

 • Define a variable named xmin to hold the value of \(lon_{min}\).
-Initialize it with the value of stop_lon from the first row of data (i.e., the second row in the file!).
+Initialize it with the value of stop_lon from the first row of data (i.e., the second row in the file!)

-• Use a for loop to go over the rows of stops.txt.
-Inside the for loop, use a conditional to check whether the stop_lon value from the current row in stops.txt is smaller than the current value of xmin.
+• Use a for loop to go over the rows of 'stops.txt'.
+Inside the for loop, use a conditional to check whether the stop_lon value from the current row in 'stops.txt' is smaller than the current value of xmin.
 If it is, replace xmin with the stop_lon value.
 If it is not, do nothing.

 • Once your code works properly for xmin, expand it to do the same for the other three variables (ymin, xmax, and ymax) to hold the values \(lat_{min}\), \(lon_{max}\), and \(lat_{max}\), respectively.
 Make sure you use the right type of conditional (smaller/larger) and the right variable (stop_lon/stop_lat) when calculating each variable.

-• Finally, collect the four values (xmin, ymin, xmax, and ymax) into a list of the form [xmin, ymin, xmax, ymax] (answer: [34.284672, 29.492446, 35.839108, 34.917554]).
+• Finally, collect the four values (xmin, ymin, xmax, and ymax) into a list of the form [xmin, ymin, xmax, ymax]

 The range function#